-So if you accept that the work needs to be done, what should the early stage programme look like?
-Here is a beginners programme taken from the ASCA position statement:
+So, if you accept that the work needs to be done, what should the early-stage program look like?
+Here is a beginner's program taken from the ASCA position statement:

-A beginning program would comprise a basic 3 day per week circuit type whole body program performed on alternate days (i.e. Monday, Wednesday and Friday) of the following exercises:
+A beginning program would comprise a basic three day per week circuit type whole body program performed on alternate days (i.e. Monday, Wednesday, and Friday) of the following exercises: